-Can’t stop turning beetroot red during social interactions or when you find yourself speaking in a group?
+Can’t stop turning beetroot red during every single social interaction?
 Blushing is very common and most people do it.
 We can go red when we’re feeling embarrassed, shy or even angry.
 Some of us blush more than others, especially people who suffer from social anxiety.

-Researchers have found that simply being told that you’re blushing can be enough to make your skin change colour.
 If you’re a habitual blusher, there’s nothing to be ashamed of.
 But if even the thought of blushing makes you blush, it may be interfering with your everyday life.
-So why do some of us go red and how can we prevent it?
+So why do some of us go red and can we prevent it?

 What is blushing?